appveyor/AppRolla/readme.md

 ```

-#### Remote PowerShell
+#### PowerShell remoting

 AppRolla uses remote PowerShell to run deployment tasks on remote servers.
 By relying on remote PowerShell technology we are strongly commited to provide you all required information on how to get started saving you hours of crawling the internet and find the answers.

-Read [complete guide on how to setup remote PowerShell](http://link).
+Read [complete guide on how to setup PowerShell remoting](/AppVeyor/AppRolla/wiki/Configuring-Windows-PowerShell-remoting).
 In that article you will know how to issue correct SSL certificate that could be used to setup WinRM HTTPS listener, install SSL certificate on remote machine, enable remote PowerShell and configure firewall.

-##### Configuring remote PowerShell settings
+##### Configuring PowerShell remoting settings

 By default, AppRolla will try to connect remote environment server via HTTPS on port 5986.
 To change default communication protocol to HTTP on port 5985 update this global setting: